cloud-bulldozer/orion/README.md

 You can now constrain your look-back period using the ```--lookback``` option.
 The format for look-back is ```XdYh```, where X represents the number of days and Y represents the number of hours.

+To specify how many runs to look back, you can use the ```--lookback-size``` option.
+By default, this option is set to 10000.

 You can open the match requirement by using the ```--node-count``` option to find any matching uuid based on the metadata and not have to have the same jobConfig.jobIterations.
 This variable is a ```True``` or ```False```, defaulted to False.

 **_NOTE:_**  The ```--hunter-analyze``` and ```--anomaly-detection``` flags are mutually exclusive.
 They cannot be used together because they represent different algorithms designed for distinct use cases.